Spark Award FAQ

 No. Applicants may not be currently enrolled in a creative degree program (Associate, low residency, undergraduate or graduate).

-The Spark Award for Oregon Artists provides grant funds to support the work of individual artists rather than the work of arts organizations.
-Arts organizations are eligible to receive operating support through other Miller grant programs.
-We would like to ensure that organizations who are eligible to receive funding from the Miller Foundation to support their staff and operations are not potentially receiving duplicate support through this program(i.e., supporting the creation of a single work with Miller organizational support and a Spark Award).
+Applicants employed by an arts organization in an artistic capacity are only eligible if the majority of their individual artistic practice is independent from the work of the nonprofit organization by which they are employed.
+These grant funds are intended to support the work of individual artists rather than the work of arts organizations.
+We would like to ensure that organizations who are eligible to receive funding from the Miller Foundation to support their staff and operations are not potentially receiving duplicate support through this program (i.e. supporting the creation of a single work with Miller organizational support AND a Spark Award).

 I’m new to writing grant applications, do you have resources to help me get started?